marconetto/azadventures/README.md

 9. Chapter9: TBD
 10. [Chapter10:](chapter10/) Run MPI jobs using Azure Batch + NFS
 11. [Chapter11:](chapter11/) Automated deployment of CycleCloud and SLURM using CLI
+12. [Chapter12:](chapter12/) Quick HPC Cluster Creation with Apps using CycleCloud and EESSI: A WRF example